Bachelor of Urban Studies

 Urban Studies furthers understanding of the forces that shape cities and how to redirect those forces.
-Urbanization has shaped and continues to shape the processes of social and environmental change.
+Urbanisation has shaped and continues to shape the processes of social and environmental change.

 Co-taught with UBC's Department of Geography, the major in Urban Studies combines foundational and applied knowledge with progressively advanced community-engaged learning.